gabrielcuvillier/arxwasm/README.md

 * a _run.sh_ script allowing to start a local HTTP server configured to give access to this www-root folder.

-Note that this website is exactly the same one that may be found hosted at http://arxpnacl.cad-labs.fr
+Note that this website is exactly the same as the one hosted at http://arxpnacl.cad-labs.fr

 So, in order to test the build, just drop the generated Portable Native Client module (_arx.pexe_) in the _www-root_ folder, execute the _run.sh_ script from a terminal, and finally open Chrome to load the following URL: